amountainram/stdresult/README.md

   })
 ```

-In a way, the `safe` world extends from the
-bottom up.
-In the example, `zod` allows to start
-deeper in the dependency tree.
+In a way, the `safe` world extends from the bottom up.
+In the example, `zod` allows you to start deeper in the dependency tree.

 ### Async